DeeJaeMann/DeeJaeMann/README.md

-Dee J. Mann Personal Repository
+Dee J. Mann Personal Projects

 The projects here are primarily for practice and assignments through the course I am completing.